spiralhalo/CanvasTutorial/So-you-want-to-make-a-Canvas-pipeline-huh?.md

 }
 ```

+Note that the depth image has one more `texParams` component called `TEXTURE_COMPARE_MODE`.
+This is mostly used for shadowmaps.
+Since we're making a regular depth image, we want to set this to `NONE`.

 Finally, we will add these images into our G-buffer.
 The G-buffer itself is defined as a **Framebuffer** object.
 The color and depth images that we've created will be attached to the G-buffer framebuffer object.

 Just like with the images, we first need to create a `framebuffers` array inside our `main.json` file.
 The order doesn't matter but we will create it under our images array like this: